MobMin/digital_atlas/app/Widgets/Maps/README.md

 # Maps for Digital Atlas

 This Maps widget was designed for the Digital Atlas.
 It displays a map of the current country.
-It uses the [Leaflet](https://leafletjs.com/) Javascript library.
+It uses the [Leaflet](https://leafletjs.com/) Javascript library and [Open Street Maps](https://www.openstreetmap.org/).
 Special thanks to the community that developed [World Countries data](https://github.com/mledoze/countries) used in the maps.

 ## Dependencies